1979 Mississauga train derailment: Immediate response

 The conductor provided the train's manifest to the police and fire department at 12:40am, but it was indecipherable; the initial assessment from the police was that the tanker on fire did not contain chlorine.
 Police struggled to identify the various cars because of their vision being obscured by smoke and fire, the train numbers on the cars getting destroyed in the wreckage, and the derailment skewing the order of the cars.
 Another copy of the manifest was in the front part of the train, which travelled 6km away from the crash to Cooksville.
-A readable manifest arrived was delivered to a command post at 1:30am.
+A readable manifest was delivered to a command post at 1:30am.
 The railway assured police for several hours that none of the train's cars contained chlorine, even though police could smell the chemical.
 The legible manifest confirmed that dangerous chemicals were part of the cargo.
 The chemical experts gave inconsistent advice on how to manage the disaster, causing a provincial cabinet minister to call the chemical company to question their competence.
 By 1:45am, the police moved their emergency operations centre to an office in a local brick plant and police sealed off a 609-metre radius around the fire.

 Throughout the morning, additional emergency services, machinery, and experts arrived to help manage the site.
 This included a team from Dow Chemical Company, who owned the chlorine in the tanker that derailed.
 They determined that it would be impossible to seal the chemical tanker leak while the propane fires were burning.
 Firefighters increased the spray of water and added more water lines, eventually applying 10 master streams through 4,000 metres of hose.
 They did not try to extinguish the flames, but rather tried to cool the cars and allow a controlled burn of the escaping gases.
 Shifting winds caused the police to move their command post to the Bell Canada building less than one kilometre north of the site.